 Update channels control only release selection and do not impact the version of the cluster that you install.
 The

 openshift-install binary file for a specific version of OpenShift Container Platform always installs that version.

 OpenShift Container Platform 4.10 offers the following update channels:

 If you do not want the Cluster Version Operator to fetch available updates from the update recommendation service, you can use the

 oc adm upgrade channel command in the OpenShift CLI to configure an empty channel.
 This configuration can be helpful if, for example, a cluster has restricted network access and there is no local, reachable update recommendation service.

-Red Hat recommends upgrading to versions suggested by OpenShift Update Service only.
-For minor version update, versions must be contiguous.
+Red Hat recommends updating to versions suggested by OpenShift Update Service only.
+For a minor version update, versions must be contiguous.
 Red Hat does not test updates to noncontiguous versions and cannot guarantee compatibility with earlier versions.